nafisulbari/bracu-usis/README.md

 # USIS's Advising System
 Where teachers can easily find non-clasing theory/lab or both section for students.

-This is a project for CSE310, Fall 2019, Brac University
+This is a lab project for CSE310, Fall 2019, Brac University

-Name: Ahmed Nafisul Bari

-ID:   16101237

 ## Setup And Run